Thompson/Center Arms

-Thompson/Center Arms was an American firearms company based in Springfield, Massachusetts.
+Thompson/Center Arms is an American firearms company based in Rochester, New Hampshire.
 The company was best known for its line of interchangeable-barrel, single-shot pistols and rifles.
 Thompson/Center also manufactures muzzle-loading rifles and was credited with creating the resurgence of their use in the 1970s.

 History

 In the 1960s, Warren Center developed an unusual break-action, single-shot pistol in his basement workshop that later became known as the Contender.
 Meanwhile, the K.W.
 Thompson Tool Company had been searching for a product to manufacture year-round.
 In 1965, Warren Center joined the K.W.
 Thompson Tool Company, and together, they announced Warren Center's Contender pistol in 1967.
 Although it sold for more than comparable hunting revolvers, the flexibility of being able to shoot multiple calibers by simply changing out the barrel and sights and its higher accuracy soon made it popular with handgun hunters.
 As K.W.
 Thompson Tool began marketing Center's Contender pistol, the company name was changed to Thompson/Center Arms Company.
 Then, in 1970, Thompson/Center created the modern black powder industry, introducing Warren Center's Hawken-styled black powder muzzle-loader rifle.

-On January 4, 2007, Thompson/Center was purchased by Smith & Wesson.

-On December 8, 2010, Smith & Wesson announced that the original Rochester, New Hampshire, plant would be closed and manufacturing was transferred to Springfield, Massachusetts.
+On January 4, 2007, Thompson/Center was purchased by S&W. On December 8, 2010, Smith & Wesson announced that the original Rochester, New Hampshire, plant would be closed and manufacturing was transferred to Springfield, Massachusetts.
 Following the closure of Thompson/Center arms in Rochester, New Hampshire, Thompson Investment Casting opened in the same town continuing production of metal products for various companies including Smith & Wesson.

+Smith & Wesson announced in May 2021 that the Thompson/Center subsidiary was being phased out.
+Gregg Ritz, who owned Thompson/Center prior to the Smith & Wesson acquisition, announced in May 2024 that he had bought back the company from S&W and would be moving production back to Rochester, NH.